g-orl/AnomalyDetection/README.md

 ### Model Selection
 Different configurations were tested to optimize each model's performance.
 The autoencoder's bottleneck size and GMM parameters were carefully tuned to achieve the best results.

-## Results
-The **GMM** model outperformed the autoencoder with an **AUC of 0.9234** versus the autoencoder's **0.8997**.
-The performance of the autoencoder varied across machines, with Machine 02 proving the most challenging.

-## Conclusion
-The project demonstrated the efficacy of the GMM for this anomaly detection task.
-However, improvements could include employing domain adaptation techniques to handle data variability across machines and refining feature selection to bridge the domain gap.